 Can you read my story and give me some feedback?
 Sorry but no—as much as I’d love to be able to I simply don’t have the time.

 How many books have you written?
 As of June 2014 I’ve written 27 books.

 Are you going to write any more books?
 Yes, I’m always working on new books!
 As soon as I finish one book I get a rush of ideas for new ones.

 What is your favourite book that you have written?
 It’s usually the one that I’m working on, but they’re all different and I like them all for different reasons.
-But I think The 13-Storey Treehouse is my favourite as it combines elements of all of the other types of books that Terry and I have written.
-In fact we like it so much that we’ve added another 13 levels and wrote The 26-Storey Treehouse in 2012.
-In 2013 we're adding another 13 levels, and The 39-Storey Treehouse will come out in September!
+But I think The Treehouse series is my favourite as it combines elements of all of the other types of books that Terry and I have written.

 How did you come up with The Day My Bum Went Psycho?
 It grew out of observing that bums sometimes seem to have minds of their own.
 I wondered what if they really did have minds—and arms and legs—of their own and could jump off your body and run away.
 I never expected that people would like reading about runaway bums so much!

 Are you going to make any more books in the Just Series?
 Yes, Just Doomed! (published April 2012) is the latest and I've started collecting ideas for another one.